boazbk/tcs/lec_08_uncomputability.md

 However, $HALTNOYALE$ is uncomputable since every program $P$ can be transformed into an equivalent (and in fact improved `:)`) program $P'$ that does not contain the variable `Yale`.
 Hence if we could compute $HALTONYALE$ then determine halting on zero for NAND-TM programs (and hence for Turing machines as well).

 Moreover, as we will see in [godelchap](){.ref}, there are uncomputable functions whose inputs are not programs, and hence for which the adjective "semantic" is not applicable.

+Properties such as "the program contains the variable `Yale`" are sometimes known as _syntactic_ properties.
+The terms "semantic" and "syntactic" are used beyond the realm of programming languages: a famous example of a syntactically correct but semantically meaningless sentence in English is Chomsky's ["Colorless green ideas sleep furiously."](https://goo.gl/4gXoiV) However, formally defining "syntactic properties" is rather subtle and we will not use this terminology in this book, sticking to the terms "semantic" and "non semantic" only.
 :::